eveyimi/eveyimi.github.io/_posts/2020-11-17-covid19-exploration.md

 {% endhighlight %}

 # Openning Status classification
+`Status` indicates the current stage of a clinical study and whether it is or will be open for enrollment.
 In the beginning, I planned to predict if the clinical trial will succeed or not based on variable `Status`.
-It would be really meaningful to have an idea of this most important sense.
+It would be really meaningful to have an idea about that.
 But when I looked into the data, I found that the data is highly imbalanced--it indicates that only one trial is successful, whose status is 'APPROVED FOR MARKETING'.

 - **Status**: